Rooted in family, grown with care.

 Remembering The Visionary

-Brian Benson could often be found around the winery where he had created everything from wine to patios to rock walls there.
-Brian's passion about creating his legacy, the future of the community and pouring his energy into his business is evident everywhere we look.
-Watching his dream from vine to bottle become a reality has been something that gave his eyes a twinkle.
-Brian was diagnosed with Glioblastoma grade 4 in February 2021 and fought until he passed on June 5th, 2022.
-Even though he has passed away, when you come join us at the winery you'll enjoy hearing stories of his mischief and successes.
-He will be deeply missed.
+Brian Benson could often be found around the winery where he created everything from the wine, to the patios and rock walls.
+Brian's passion for creating a legacy, the future of the community and pouring his energy into his business is evident everywhere we look.
+Watching his dream from vine to bottle become a reality brought an extra twinkle to his eyes.

 Vineyard Manager and Kitchen Master